pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 * What: Simplify and align the grammar used for method and constructor declarations.
 The methods in an annotation type are now also method declarations.
-* Why: The method declaration had an nested node "MethodDeclarator", which was not available for constructor declarations.
+* Why: The method declaration had a nested node "MethodDeclarator", which was not available for constructor declarations.
 This made it difficult to write rules, that concern both methods and constructors without explicitly differentiate between these two.
 * [#2034 [java] Align method and constructor declaration grammar](https://github.com/pmd/pmd/pull/2034)